 You just called it a bailout.

-But I call it uh a loan.
+But I call it a loan.

-Here's the thing it's kind of a semantics issue, but that's okay.
+Here's the thing: it's kind of a semantics issue, but that's okay.

-Is it a ba uh what's the difference between a bailout and a loan?
+What's the difference between a bailout and a loan?

-That you're completely right.
+You're completely right.

-Uh bailout per se, colloquially, is to get somebody out of a jam.
+Bailout, per se, colloquially, is to get somebody out of a jam.

-Uh that's a bailout.
+That's a bailout.

 It's a loan and a bailout.